-Compute pipe cover

-Enable the Compute pipe cover switch to automatically compute the pipe cover during survey of the as-built pipeline.
-Selecting this check box makes the other fields in this group available.

-Method

-Select the reference that the software uses to calculate the cover from.

-To compute the cover depth from Select And then The elevation Use Select the following additional settings for the ground point method: of another ground Default ground point point point Select whether by default the Pipelines software uses: the last point measured or entered into the current job as the ground point. • the closest point.
+To compute the cover depth from the elevation of a ground point

+- 1. Select Use ground point in the Method field. - 2.
+In the Default ground point field, select whether by default the Pipelines software uses: - the last point measured or entered into the current job as the ground point. - the closest point.

 If you select closest point, the software searches the current job first, and then any other jobs or CSV files linked to the current job, and uses the closest point as the ground point.

-Use only ground points with the code Enter the code that a point must have for it to be used as a ground point.
-This limits the points that can be selected as the last point or the closest point to ground points that have the specified code.
-Maximum pipeline to ground point distance If required, enter the maximum distance to the ground point from the point on the as-built pipeline.
+- 3. In the Use only ground points with the code field, enter the code that a point must have for it to be used as a ground point.
+This limits the points that can be selected as the last point or the closest point to ground points that have the specified code. - 4.
+If required, in the Maximum pipeline to ground point distance field, enter the maximum distance to the ground point from the point on the as-built pipeline.

 During the as-built pipeline survey, the software warns if the distance from the measured position to the ground point exceeds the specified value, but you can continue to store the point.
 A note record is added to the job recording the distance to the ground point.

+To compute the cover depth from a surface model

-A surface model Use surface model Select the surface model to use.
-The surface model should be a Trimble terrain model (TTM) file created using office software such as Trimble Business Center or Trimble LinkTM for AutoCAD Civil 3D.
+- 1. Select Use surface model in the Method field. - 2.
+In the Surface model field, select the surface model to use.

+The surface model should be a Trimble terrain model (TTM) file created using office software such as Trimble Business Center or Trimble Link[TM] for AutoCAD Civil 3D.
 Alternatively, you can create a TTM file on the controller from the Map.
 For more information, see To generate points for a surface, page 46.

 If the TTM file comes from LiDAR data, it will probably be a very large file.
 For best performance, Trimble recommends reducing the file to the width of the pipeline corridor.
 If it is still very large, you can split the TTM into sections and use one section at a time.

-The surface does not appear on the map by default.
-To display the surface on the map, see To view the pipeline in the map, page 19 .
+NOTE - The surface does not appear on the map by default.
+To display the surface on the map, see To view the pipeline in the map, page 19.

+To compute the cover depth from the alignment

-To compute the cover depth from Select And then The ground elevation interpolated from the vertical alignment of the pipeline Use pipe alignment You must have selected a Pipeline alignment .rxl file in the Alignment settings group of the Pipeline options screen.
+To compute the cover depth from the ground elevation interpolated from the vertical alignment of the pipeline, select Use pipe alignment in the Method field.

+You must have selected a Pipeline alignment .rxl file in the Alignment settings group of the Pipeline options screen.